-Let’s be honest-your life has probably followed this pattern (there might be a bit of negotiation depending on the specific order and on age, but we’ll leave the second one for now):
+Let’s be honest – learning might not currently feature high in your life priorities.
+Your life has probably followed this pattern (there might be a bit of negotiation depending on the specific order and on age, but we’ll leave the second one for now):

 This post is going to look at how you can change that, without needing to fill out a post-graduate study form (i.e. I’m going to completely ignore post-graduate qualifications).

 There are a lot of ways you can learn new skills without leaving you home.
 Today I’m going to show you the ones that I have used personally and explain how they have helped me professionally.
 And in doing that, I’ll show you how they can help you.

 Founded in 2012, Coursera offers courses (lasting 4-6 weeks); Specializations (lasting 4-6 months) and online degrees (1-3 years).
 This site offers the closest to university level qualification as you will receive, without actually going.
 The smaller scale courses and specializations offer a wide range of topics across the Humanities, Business, IT, Life Sciences and Social Sciences.

 I haven't used Coursera for any courses, so cannot comment on the standard, but as the courses offered are from American universities including Duke, Johns Hopkins and Stanford, as well as industry courses from Google and IBM, coupled with the higher price tag, I would assume they are of a good standard.
 The stats also speak from themselves: 25 million users; 149 university partners; over 2000 courses; 180 specializations and 4 degree courses.

 Free online classes & Nanodegrees